We make reusable menstrual pads for girls

 Since 2011 The MoonCatcher Project has been making reusable, washable menstrual management kits - "MoonCatcher Kits" - for distribution to girls around the world.

 Our activities and efforts range from sewing bees - "MoonBees" - in the US to on-the-ground education and MoonCatcher Kit production and/or distribution in Uganda, Kenya, Malawi, Liberia, Ghana, India, Pakistan, Honduras, Haiti and many other countries.
 Here is a brief snapshot of the work we do:

 MoonBees: Hosted in cities across the country, our sewing bees bring together diverse groups of volunteers who make MoonCatcher Kits for distribution either locally or to girls around the globe.
-Sign up for MoonCatcher Updates to find out about our next MoonBee, or reach out to our founder, Ellie von Wellsheim, to inquire about hosting a MoonBee or donating supplies (including Tyvek envelopes, thread, or fabric).
+Sign up for MoonCatcher Updates or check our our calendar to find out about our next MoonBee, or reach out to our founder, Ellie von Wellsheim, to inquire about hosting a MoonBee or donating supplies (including Tyvek envelopes, thread, or fabric).

 Menstrual Management and Reproductive Health Classes: With our partners in Africa and India we offer classes on menstruation management and reproductive health to school girls entering puberty.
 Our US-based partners travel to countries around the world and deliver our curriculum when they donate MoonCatcher Kits to school girls.

 On-the-Ground Sewing Cooperatives: In close partnership with other non-profit and faith organizations, we are empowering communities to build local sewing and soap-making cooperatives and make MoonCatcher Kits for their own communities using donated supplies and materials.